chbrown/macos-pasteboard/README.md

 # macos-pasteboard

-Like OS X's built-in `pbpaste` but more flexible and raw.
+Like macOS’s built-in `pbpaste` but more flexible and raw.

 ## Install